 Egyptian Strategy on Accessibility

-Ms Shakweer Abeer, advisor to the Minister of Communications and Information Technology of Egypt, is presenting on the background of the technology and Egypt’s strategy for helping persons with disabilities.
+Ms Shakweer Abeer, advisor to the Minister of Communications and Information Technology of Egypt, presented on the background of the technology and Egypt’s strategy for helping persons with disabilities.
 The presentation is available as TD 82/IPTV-GSI.

 Me-de-Kiku Terebi (“Listen with your Eyes” TV)

-Mr Yuzo Oshima, the Executive Director of Japan’s Organization of Broadcasting for People with Disability, is presenting their work on assistive broadcasting for persons with disabilities, which has just celebrated its 15th anniversary of its service.
+Mr Yuzo Oshima, the Executive Director of Japan’s Organization of Broadcasting for People with Disability, presented their work on assistive broadcasting for persons with disabilities, which has just celebrated its 15th anniversary of its service.
 The presentation is available as TD 134/IPTV-GSI (same as IRG-AVA-1402-008R1).

 Work Program